cits3200-team37/mtd/server/Documentation/docs/backend/endpoints.md

 - `mtd_record`and `attack_record` comprise the records of the total operation of the simulation, what attack and defense methods were utilised, as well as when and where.
 - `comp_hosts` is a list of the hosts compromised by the adversary during the simulation.
 - `exposed_hosts` is a list of hosts "visible" to potential attackers.
 It is derived from the network objects nodes and is the set of exposed endpoints, all reachable nodes and their direct neighbours.
-- `comp_checkpoint` contains some of the ket metrics of the simulation at particular percentages of compromise.
+- `comp_checkpoint` contains some of the key metrics of the simulation at particular percentages of compromise.

 #### Request Parameters